Grieverwzn/xinwu.github.io/_posts/2025-07-24-New Part E paper.md

 author: Xin (Bruce) Wu
 ---

-##  Excited to share our latest publication on Transportation Research Part E
+##  Excited to share our latest publication on Transportation Research Part E：*Simultaneous Estimation of Induced, Diverted, and Ex-Post Demand for Railway Passengers: An Interpretable Machine Learning Framework Based on Constrained Computational Graphs*

 Our paper titled “*Simultaneous Estimation of Induced, Diverted, and Ex-Post Demand for Railway Passengers: An Interpretable Machine Learning Framework Based on Constrained Computational Graphs*” is now officially published and available online: